 Secondly, the representations were anonymised and summarised (section 4 of this report).
-Each respondent was asked to classify their representation as support, object or comment.
-A total count was made for the classification of representations which showed support, objection and general comment and this is shown at the top of each question summary.
-Due to the nature of the consultation, and the technical issues discussed, all representations have been categorised as comment.
+A total count was made for representations which showed support, objection and general comment.
+This is shown at the top of each question summary.

 Finally each question summary gives a condensed version of the officer responses to representations, outlining any actions or notes to be formally acknowledged by the consultation process.